integreat-io/integreat-transporter-bull/README.md

   and in effect creating a "sub-queue".
 When you don't specify subQueueId`, the default job type will be used.
 - `maxConcurrency`: Specifies how many parallell jobs Integreat may pick from the queue.
-Note that when setting up sub queues, the `maxConcurrency` of the first sub queue will be used, as one common handler is set up for all queues.
+Note that when setting up sub queues, one shared handler serves all sub-queues of the same main queue, so only the `maxConcurrency` from the first sub queue applies.
+Giving each sub queue its own handler is not an option, as Bull would then sum the `maxConcurrency` values across them.
-  There is no other way of doing this, as Bull would add the `maxConcurrency` numbers together if every sub queue had its own handler.
   Default is `1`.
 - `dontListen`: When `true`, Integreat will not listen for new jobs on the queue.
 This is much the same as setting `maxConcurrency` to 0, but it also prevents Integreat from creating a queue listener.
 Default is `false`.